cmu-sei/GHOSTS/docs/ghosts/core/client.md

 ## Linux Client

-Your client Linux machine will need to have the latest [Microsoft dotnetcore runtime](https://dotnet.microsoft.com/download) :material-open-in-new: installed (Note that for the GHOSTS client, there are versions for dotnetcoreapp3.1 - this will eventually go away — and dotnet6.0, which is LTS and should stick around for a while).
+Your client Linux machine will need to have the latest [Microsoft dotnetcore runtime](https://dotnet.microsoft.com/download) :material-open-in-new: installed (Note that for the GHOSTS client, there are versions for dotnetcoreapp3.1 - this will eventually go away — and dotnet6.0, which is long term support (LTS) and will stick around for a while).
 Again, note that you only need the runtime installed, not the full SDK.

 ### Linux Installation